lord-vesel/dcs-doc/en/dev-docs/ah64d/comm.md

 Pressing the EUFD Preset button displays the Preset list for the selected radio along the right side of the EUFD.
 While this menu is displayed, the WCA rocker is used to scroll up and down within the preset list.
-Once a preset has been selected with the arrow, pressing the Enter button will assign the selected preset to the primary slot of the corresponding radio, which will then be tun ed to the preset frequency.
+Once a preset has been selected with the arrow, pressing the Enter button will assign the selected preset to the primary slot of the corresponding radio, which will then be tuned to the preset frequency.

-To assign a preset to a radio using the EUFD, perform the following:
+To assign a preset frequency/network to a radio using the EUFD, perform the following:

 ![](img/img-265-2-screen.jpg)